cloud-elements/devportal/docs/guides/account-user-mgmt/account-managementAPI.md

 Delete an account from your organization with the account `id` and the `DELETE /accounts/{id}` endpoint.
 Deleting an account essentially performs the same action as [deactivating an account](#deactivate-and-reactivate-an-account).
 You can recover a deleted account by reactivating it.
 The account will not appear in Cloud Elements 2.0 and is not retrieved by `GET /accounts`.
 You can still find the account using the account `id` with `/accounts` endpoints that use the `{id}` variable.

-{% include warning.html content="Do not attempt to delete the default organization-level account, which will prevent you from logging in to Cloud Elements or making API requests.  " %}
+{% include warning.html content="Do not delete the default organization-level account.
+Doing so will prevent you from logging in to Cloud Elements or making API requests.  " %}

 If you delete an account that also has users associated with it, the account deletion deactivates the users.
 If you reactivate the account and want to keep the same users, you must reactivate them separately.

 To check for any users of the account, use `GET /accounts/{id}/users`.
-If you receive a status of `404 Not Found` with the response body below, the account has no users and you can safely delete it.
+If you receive a status of `404 Not Found` with the response body below, the account has no users and you can delete it.

 ```json
 {